madwolf-personal/ComfyUI-Save-Video-Compare/README.md

    video-loading node) and a `filename_prefix` string.
 2. Saves the video to disk under ComfyUI's output directory using the same naming convention as other save nodes (`prefix_00001_.mp4`, incrementing).
+3. Outputs the saved file's path as a string, and passes the original `video` straight through as a `VIDEO` output — the same pattern ComfyUI's own `SaveImage`/`SaveVideo` nodes use — so you can chain further nodes off this one instead of re-wiring back to the original source.
-3. Streams that saved file back into an embedded `<video>` player rendered right on the node, with its own transport bar (play/pause, seek, loop, speed, volume/mute, fullscreen).
+4. Streams that saved file back into an embedded `<video>` player rendered right on the node, with its own transport bar (play/pause, seek, loop, speed, volume/mute, fullscreen).
-4. Automatically loads the new video every time the workflow runs, plays it if the autoplay toggle is on, and remembers the last-played file and your control settings (loop, speed, volume, mute, autoplay) across page reloads / tab switches.
+5. Automatically loads the new video every time the workflow runs, plays it if the autoplay toggle is on, and remembers the last-played file and your control settings (loop, speed, volume, mute, autoplay) across page reloads / tab switches.